6 whisky tasting flight boards made from oak whisky barrels.

 Step 2: Cut the Staves to Length

 I’m creating boards with 4 glass holes.
 Each hole is 2” in diameter, and there needs to be enough room between holes to comfortably pick up a glass without hitting the glass next to it.
 I decided to make the holes 4” apart, leaving a 2” gap between holes.
-This means that each board should be around 18” long – 12” for the 4 glasses, plus 3” on each end.
+This means that each board should be around 18” long – 12” for the 4 glasses, plus 3” from the centre of the last hole to the end of the board.

 Planned dimensions of finished 18" flight board with four 2" glass holes..